-Shares in the Company may be marketed in Member States and in countries outside the European Union and European Economic Area, subject to the Regulations, and any regulatory constraints in those countries, if the ACD so decides.
+Shares in the Company may be marketed in other countries, subject to the Regulations, and any regulatory constraints in those countries.

 2.2.
 The structure of the Company

 2.2.1.
 The Sub-funds

 The Company is structured as an umbrella company, in that different Sub-funds may be established from time to time by the ACD with the approval of the FCA and the agreement of the Depositary.
 On the introduction of any new Sub-fund or Class, a revised prospectus will be prepared setting out the relevant details of each Sub-fund or Class.